List of men's national ice hockey teams: IIHF Associate and Affiliate Members

+Nepal is an IIHF Associate Member but does not have a national ice hockey team.
+Moldova and Namibia were formerly members of the IIHF, but left the organization without ever having formed national ice hockey teams.

 Non-IIHF Members

-The following countries are not members of the IIHF, but do have national ice hockey teams that have played at least one official match.
+The following countries are not members of the IIHF, but have national ice hockey teams that have played at least one official international match.

+The following countries are not members of the IIHF, but have national ice hockey teams that have played at least one unofficial match against a club or selection team.

-Former national ice hockey teams
+Former men's national ice hockey teams

 The following national ice hockey teams have ceased to exist.